-Safeguarded Land - HS2 Growth Area
+Safeguarded Land

-- 47. The land identified to the south and west of the proposed HS2 Airport station as shown on the Indicative Allocation Policy Plan, although removed from the Green Belt, it is safeguarded and is not allocated for development at the present time; - 48.
-The land is safeguarded in accordance with Policy JP-G 11"Safeguarded update to a plan that proposes its development; and - 49.
-Any future allocation should have regard is subject to an assessment that the land directly contributes to the Greater Manchester HS2 / NPR Growth Strategy (as maybe updated and/or superseded) as part of a plan review. and it should only be developed after completion of development set out in the Timperley Wedge masterplan and following the delivery of HS2 Airport station; and
+- 31. The land identified to the south and west of the proposed NPR Airport station as shown on the Indicative Allocation Plan, although removed from the Green Belt, it is safeguarded and not allocated for development at the present time; - 32.
+Permanent development of this land will only be permitted following an update to a plan that proposes its development; and - 33.
+Any future allocation should have regard to the Greater Manchester HS2 / NPR Growth Strategy (as maybe updated and/or superseded) as part of a plan review.